 - “The Painted Windows of Gloria Fuertes.”
 Wichita State University Fifth Annual Conference on Foreign Literature.
 April 1988.

-- Asst.
-Professor of Spanish Dept. of Languages, Literatures & Cultures, Rider University (2004 to present)
+- Associate Professor of Spanish, Dept. of Languages, Literatures & Cultures, Rider University (2004 to present)

 - Coordinator of SPA 101-102, Lecturer: SPA 105, 107, 207 Department of Spanish and Portuguese Languages and Cultures, Princeton University (2000 - 2004) Restructured 101 and 102 to implement computerized online workbook, media in the classroom, internet connections, Excel grading and enhancement of writing and speaking in target language.
 Supervised lecturers and graduate student instructors.
 Coordinated interfacing with the McGraw Center for Teaching Excellence.